lammps/learning/src/setting_up_simulations.rst

    write_data data.lmp
    ...

-If you save this file and execute the script in LAMMPS you might think that nothing changed, but if you open the data file, you'll notice that a new section
+If you save this file and execute the script using LAMMPS, you might think that nothing changed, but if you open the data file, you'll notice that a new section
 appeared: `Pair Coeffs # lj/cut`.
-The comment after the `#` symbol indicates which pair style was used when defining the system non-bonded interactions.
-It is only indicative and will not be read by LAMMPS when reading the data file.
+The comment following the `#` symbol indicates which pair style was used when defining the non-bonded interactions in the system.
+A line starting with `#` is only indicative and will not be read by LAMMPS.
 However, it will tell you which pair style you should set before reading the said file.
 Here `lj/cut_` is the standard Lennard-Jones potential using a cutoff distance.
 Pair of atoms separated by a distance longer than the cutoff